 1) Skills Development

-To provide women coaches with professional development in areas outside the specifics of their sport.
+To provide women coaches with educational development in areas outside the specifics of their sport.
 Topics include management strategies, decision-making, ethics, leadership, legal issues and communication skills.

-To inspire and motivate women coaches to remain in the coaching profession.
+To empower women coaches to remain in the coaching profession and to inspire others to follow in their footsteps.
 We aim to expand your knowledge, perspective and skill base, allowing you to gain confidence and determination to set career goals, become more competent and attain career success.

 3) Mentoring & Collaboration

-To provide a framework for interaction between women in all aspects of athletics – from peers to pioneers.
+To provide a framework for interaction and connection between women in all aspects of athletics, all sports and across all levels – from peers to experts and pioneers.
 WCA classes are made up of the most dedicated NCAA women coaches from across the country.
-When success-minded women come together in a collective educational environment, networking turns into collaboration and mentoring, and everyone benefits.
+When success-minded women come together in a collective, educational environment, networking turns into collaboration and mentoring, and everyone benefits.

 Cancellation and Refund Policy